Manuel Antonio National Park: Beaches

-There is a lifeguard program, but precaution must be taken, as rip currents do occur.
+There is a lifeguard program, but precautions must be taken, as rip currents do occur.

 Biodiversity

-Although the land area Manuel Antonio National Park is small, the diversity of wildlife in its 19.83 km2 area totals 109 species of mammals and 184 species of birds.
+Although the land area of Manuel Antonio National Park is small, the diversity of wildlife in its 19.83 km2 area totals 109 species of mammals and 184 species of birds.
 Both brown-throated three-toed sloth and Hoffmann's two-toed sloth are a major feature, as are three of Costa Rica's four monkey species — the mantled howler monkey, Central American squirrel monkey, and Panamanian white-faced capuchin monkey.
+The Central American squirrel monkey is classified as Endangered on the IUCN Red List, with a decreasing population trend.
 Other species found in the park include black spiny-tailed iguana, green iguana, common basilisk, white-nosed coati and many snake and bat species.
 Included in the 184 bird species are toucans, woodpeckers, potoos, motmots, tanagers, turkey vulture, parakeets and hawks.
 Dolphins can be observed there, as well as the occasional migrating whale.
 Scuba diving, snorkeling, sea kayaking, mountain biking, and hiking provide opportunities to experience the tropical wildlife that enriches Manuel Antonio.

-Manuel Antonio was previously Costa Rica's second most visited park behind the Poás Volcano National Park which lies very close to San José, the country's largest urban area.
+Manuel Antonio was previously Costa Rica's second-most-visited park, behind Poás Volcano National Park, which lies very close to San José, the country's largest urban area.
 However, due to recent eruptions, Poás Volcano is closed indefinitely, making Manuel Antonio the most visited national park in Costa Rica.